microsoft/nni/docs/en_US/HowToImplementTrainingService.md

 ===

 ## Overview
 TrainingService is a module related to platform management and job schedule in NNI.
-TrainingService is designed to be easily implemented, we define an abstract class TrainingService as the parent class of all kinds of TrainignService, users just need to  inherit the parent class and complete their own clild chass if they want to implement customized TrainingService.
+TrainingService is designed to be easily implemented, we define an abstract class TrainingService as the parent class of all kinds of TrainignService, users just need to  inherit the parent class and complete their own clild class if they want to implement customized TrainingService.

 ## System architecture
 ![](../img/NNIDesign.jpg)

 The brief system architecture of NNI is shown in the picture.
-NNIManager is the core management moudule of system, in charge of calling TrainingService to manage job and the connumication between job and algorithm module.
+NNIManager is the core management module of system, in charge of calling TrainingService to manage job and the communication between job and algorithm module.
 Dispatcher is a message processing center responsible for message dispatch.
-TrainingService is a module to manage trial jobs, it communicate with nniManager module, and have different instance according to different training platform.
+TrainingService is a module to manage trial jobs, it communicates with nniManager module, and has different instance according to different training platform.
 For the time being, NNI supports local platfrom, [remote server platfrom](RemoteMachineMode.md), [PAI platfrom](PAIMode.md), [kubeflow platform](KubeflowMode.md) and [FrameworkController platfrom](FrameworkController.md).
 In this document, we introduce the brief design of TrainingService.
 If users want to add a new TrainingService instance, they just need to complete a child class to implement TrainingService, don't need to understand the code detail of NNIManager, Dispatcher or other modules.

 ## Folder structure of code